 There was not an exact match for the language you toggled to.
 You have been redirected to the nearest matching page within this section.

-The Ål Stave Church dating from the latter part of the 12th century was richly decorated at the time of its demolition in 1880.
+The Ål Stave Church dated from the latter part of the 12th century was richly decorated at the time of its demolition in 1880.

 The main doorway and the ceiling painting can be seen at the medieval exhibition at the Historical Museum in Oslo.
-Some of the church's fittings as well as a copy of the Ål ceiling can be found at Ål Church.
-The site of the church was examined and planned and today it forms part of the church park.
+Some of the church's fittings as well as a copy of the Ål ceiling can be found in Ål Church.
+The site of the church was examined and planned, and today it forms part of the church park.